Who says you can’t have fun when you adopt a frugal lifestyle?

 Cutting back on certain expenses can add up to big savings over the year.
 Here is a list of 12 things that I never pay for and neither should you.

-Instead of paying for CDs, I use free streaming apps on my phone or computer.
-You can also download a variety of songs for free from Amazon or listen to music on Google Play.
+Instead of paying for CDs, I like to use free streaming apps on my phone or computer.
+You can also download a variety of songs from Amazon or listen to music on Google Play.

 3. Gym membership